danieljwait/Discord_stocks_bot/README.md

 ## Compatibility

-The program has only been tested on the following, other version or software may cause instabilities
+The program has only been tested on the following, other versions or software may cause instabilities
 - Windows 10 (version 1909)
 - Python 3.8.5
 - The python packages listed in `requirements.txt`